kapouer/cache-debounce/README.md

 getTheStuff('/welcome/bernard', function(err, stuff) {
   console.log("called");
 });

+var cachedGetTheStuff = cacheOnDemand(getTheStuff, function(url) {
+  // A URL makes a great hash key return url;
+}, {
+  timeout: 500,      // delay in milliseconds
+  maxTimeout: 5000   // if this parameter is set, subsequent calls reset timeout
+  // until there are no more calls or maxTimeout is reached });

 ```

 Under light load, with calls to `cachedGetTheStuff` taking place separated in time, every request for a given URL will get an individually generated response, which gives them the newest content.
 Just like calling `getTheStuff` directly.